ZeusDL/pwd-strength/README.md

 This project is an improved password strength checker built with HTML, CSS, and JavaScript.
 It provides real-time feedback on password strength with visual indicators, text prompts, and helpful suggestions.
 It checks for various criteria, including password length, character types, common passwords, and sequential character patterns.

-## 🚀 Description

-This project is a more robust password checker that goes beyond basic criteria.
-It offers immediate feedback using visual cues, informative text, and specific suggestions for improvement.
-It aims to help users create stronger and more secure passwords by considering a wider range of factors.

-## 💡 About

-This project showcases front-end development skills with a focus on interactive elements, dynamic updates, and user experience.
-It demonstrates how to create a more sophisticated password checker with practical security considerations like checking for common passwords and sequential characters.

 ## 🛠️ Technologies Used

 *   HTML5 🧱